 The English II EOC, high school Math EOCs, Four-Year Cohort Graduation Rate, and ELP academic achievement indicators account for 31% of the schools' overall score.
 The growth academic achievement indicator accounts for 20% of the overall score.
 All academic achievement indicators combined account for 51% of the model.
-Thus, the high school, school quality measures (Biology, The ACT/WorkKeys Indicator and Math Course Rigor) account for 49% of the schools' overall score.
+Thus, the high school, school quality measures (i.e., Biology, The ACT/WorkKeys Indicator and Math Course Rigor) account for 49% of the schools' overall score.
 This ensures that the academic indicators result in a greater weight than the school quality indicators.

-2.4.
-Reading and Mathematics EOG and EOC Proficiency Calculation
+2.4 Reading and Mathematics EOG and EOC Proficiency Calculation

-Annual assessments are administered as follows: EOG Reading and Mathematics at grades three through eight, EOC assessments in NC Math 1, NC Math 3, English II, and the related alternate assessments (NCEXTEND1) for students receiving instruction in the NC Extended Content Standards.
+Annual assessments administered are as follows: EOG reading and mathematics at grades three through eight, EOC NC Math 1, NC Math 3, English II, and the related NCEXTEND1 alternate assessments for students receiving instruction in the NC Extended Content Standards.

-Table 2.4. illustrates the annual assessments administered per grade level, as noted in subsections 2.4 through 2.7.
+Table 2.4 illustrates the annual assessments administered per grade level, as noted in subsections 2.4 through 2.7.